 (1) LLMs

 LLMs are able to accomplish complex goals through abilities built upon the ability to predict the next word in a sequence of words.
 Predicting the next word is a difficult task.
-The space of possible events for all combinations of words is far larger than the amount of data that could be given to a model, so the problem of learning the probabilities of word combinations is severely under-determined.
+The space of possible events for all combinations of words is far larger than the amount of data that could be given to a model, also, the model itself has far fewer parameters than that space for all possible events, so the problem of learning the probabilities of word combinations is severely under-determined.

 Note that in these algorithms "word" might be partial words or even byte-pairs.